-- This undergraduate cell biology and microscopy laboratory was established in Spring 2015 in collaboration with Dr. Kim Dej, Alison Cowie and Ryan Belowitz.
+- This undergraduate cell biology and microscopy laboratory was established in Spring 2015 in collaboration with Dr. Kim Dej, Dr. Roger Jacobs, Alison Cowie and Ryan Belowitz.
 The facility is available to all undergraduate students and their laboratory and research projects across the Faculty of Science.

 - Since the Department of Biology attained the University Fund from the Office of the Provost at McMaster, I was appointed as the faculty member that coordinated the costing, negotiations, ordering and installation of all equipment in the Undergraduate Cell Biology Lab in the Department of Biology.
 I also work with Zeiss Microscopy to facilitate the training of technicians, TAs and other faculty users of the facility on the various types of microscopes installed in the lab.

 OUTCOMES: As of January 2015, a graduate course, BIO780: Advanced Microscopy Techniques, was offered for the first time with demonstrations and hands-on learning taking place.
-With an initial cohort of 10 students, the course continues to be offered on a yearly basis and is open to all science graduate students at McMaster.
-The Department of Biology has since offered a new laboratory course, MolBiol 3D03: Experimental Approaches in Cell Biology, as of Spring 2015 with enrollment of up to 25 students.
+With an initial cohort of 10 students, the course continues to be offered every other year and is open to all science graduate students at McMaster.
+The Department of Biology has since offered a new laboratory course, MOLBIOL 3D03: Experimental Approaches in Cell Biology.
 In this intensive lab course, students characterize morphological properties of cultured cells and observe changes in cell behaviour in response to normal signals, toxins, and environmental cues.
-Due to the vast array of microscopy tools available in the Cell Biology Laboratory, this lab is now the home of NEURO3E03: Neuroscience Lab, a course offering in the new Neuroscience Program at McMaster University.
-The Undergraduate Cell Biology Laboratory is also a space that is utilized year-round by students engaged in independent and team-based undergraduate research projects (~25 per term).
-In addition, the Cell Biology Laboratory has been a space where we have offered workshops and other short courses throughout the year in association various community partners.
+Due to the vast array of microscopy tools available in the Cell Biology Laboratory, this lab has been the home of NEURO3E03: Neuroscience Lab, a course offering in the new Neuroscience Program at McMaster University and the capstone laboratory course LIFESCI 4CM3: Foundations of Disease States Inquiry Lab.
+The Undergraduate Cell Biology Laboratory is also a space that is utilized year-round by modules from other undergraduate courses.
+These include BIO1A03: Cell and Molecular Biology, BIO2C03: Genetics, BIO3VV3: Laboratory Methods in Molecular Biology, LifeSci2L03: Living Systems Laboratory and BIOPHYS3D03: Origin of Life.
+Students engaged in independent and team-based undergraduate research projects (~25 per term) are also frequent users of the Cell Biology Lab.
+In addition, the Cell Biology Lab has been a space where we have offered workshops and other short courses throughout the year in association various community partners.

 Applied Learning Lab for Undergraduate Research Excellence (ALLURE) (2014- present)